muhrin/mincepy/README.rst

 mincePy
 =======

-MincePy: move the database to one and let your objects take centre stage.
+MincePy: move the database to one side and let your objects take centre stage.